TnTech-ECE/F25_Team5_InductionHeaterController/Reports/Conceptual Design.md

 ### Embedded System - Dow and John

 - #### Software Subsystem - Dow
+This software shall interpret the output of sensors, toggle the output of pins on a microcontroller, calculate the how much power to send to the induction coil, and transcribe inputs from the user to set the desired values.
+The software will understand the sensors via a few methods.
+If the sensor outputs on or off, no parsing is required.
+Some sensors output a voltage range which also does not usually need much more processing than scaling the voltage.
+Others output a digital waveform which is on or off or specific amounts of time representing a binary value similar to a morris code of sorts.
+This digital waveform can be interpreted using timers and interrupts on the board.
+There is also digital protocols for getting information from sensors which use APIs to process what it send to the microcontroller.
 - #### PCB Subsystem - John

 ## Ethical, Professional, and Standards Considerations - Aaron